Epochs

 Source: Survey of the Manor of Rochdale, 1626, ed.
 Henry Fishwick, Chetham Society, 1913; Holts of Stubley.

-Holds by knight’s service in the Manor of Spotland: four score messuages, three water mills, one fulling mill with two stocks, one thousand acres of land, three hundred acres of meadow, one thousand acres of pasture, and forty acres of wood and underwood in Hundersfield, Spotland and Butterworth.
-He also claims a third part of the Manor of Rochdale held of his Majesty as of the Duchy of Lancaster.
+At the head of the Survey stands John Holte Esquire, recorded as holding by knight's service four score messuages, three water mills, one fulling mill with two stocks, one thousand acres of land, three hundred acres of meadow, one thousand acres of pasture, and forty acres of wood and underwood across Hundersfield, Spotland and Butterworth.
+He further claimed a third part of the Manor of Rochdale as of His Majesty's Duchy of Lancaster.
+This was the largest single Holt holding in the Survey, and it represented a landholding built in part through the consolidation and enclosure of waste over the preceding generations.

 Later Generations